UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * Local / aspect: `APPRX` (approximative), `TERM` (terminative), `PROL` (prolative/translative), `VERS` (versative).
   * UD has `Case=Loc`, which is used in a number of Indo-European languages (especially Slavic) but also in Basque, Turkish and others.
     It has mostly a locative meaning, where the placement and direction are not precisely specified.
 It can also have a non-locative meaning.
-    There does not seem to be a direct counterpart of the locative case in UniMorph.
+    There does not seem to be a direct counterpart of the locative case in UniMorph; maybe plain `ESS` is closest.
   * The UniMorph draft accounts for compositionality of locative morphemes in some languages: "from [the place] between us" could be encoded as _we_ + `INTER` + `ABL`.
     In contrast, we use established terms for some of the combinations but definitely cannot encode all possible combinations in all languages.
     Our local cases are: